Misiek957/Translation/README.txt

 3. If 'Windows protected your PC' warning is displayed:
 	i.
 Press 'More info'
 	ii.
 Press 'Run anyway'

+Once the executable is opened, it may take up to 30 seconds for the script to initalise, depending on processor performance.

 Alternatively, a Python 3.8 IDE (such as PyCharm) can be installed along with the following packages: Tkinter, Openpyxl, pandas, docx2txt.
 Thereafter, within the same directory Translation_Analysis_App.py can be run.